 There is nothing like a traditional fruit cake, made in advance and regularly drizzled with rum or brandy for weeks before Christmas.
-However many of us find that being organised enough and having the time to make a cake like that can be a challenge with our busy lives.
+However I’m generally the one making last minute Christmas cakes as the hours tick down till the big day!
+Many of us find that being organised enough and having the time to make a cake like that can be a challenge with our busy lives.
 So what to do if you have left everything far too late and you need a dessert that everyone will love?
-Well, I absolutely know what that feels like so don’t worry!
+Worry not!
 From an elegant Bonne Maman Madeleine Christmas Cake to a quick homage to traditional fruit cake and a lovely loaf cake with lots of seasonal flavours, I have your back with these last minute Christmas cakes.

 If you want the flavour of a traditional Christmas cake without the fuss, my Brandy and Mincemeat Cake is the one for you.
 Its moist crumb and rich spices make it one of our favourite last minute Christmas cakes.
 It’s great sliced on it’s own with a cup of tea or with ice cream for a more substantial dessert.